First published May 27, 2017 – Press TV

 “His end is not sad, his life work brought sadness and despair around the globe,” he observed.

-Posted by Press TV on May 30, 2017, With 900 Reads Filed under Of Interest.
+Posted by Press TV on May 30, 2017, With 915 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.